opensoars/es7/README.md

 This project can be installed clean using [newapp](https://github.com/opensoars/newapp).

-The project is named node-es7.
+The project is named node-es7 and is location in the projects folder.

 ## Use

 ### Babel

-Run either `npm run gulp-babel` or if gulp is globaly installed `gulp babel`.
+Run either `npm run gulp-babel` or if gulp is globally installed `gulp babel`.

 ### Watch

-To watch the project for changes run either `npm run gulp-watch` or if gulp is globaly installed `gulp watch`.
+To watch the project for changes run either `npm run gulp-watch` or if gulp is globally installed `gulp watch`.